maratsubkhankulov/trust-website/_posts/2018-01-09-where-are-the-token-prices-shown-in-my-wallet-are-coming-from.md

 title: "Where are the token prices shown in my wallet are coming from?"
 ---

-Prices shown in the Trust app are actual [coinmarketcap](https://coinmarketcap.com/) prices.
+The token prices shown in Trust Wallet are fetched from the actual [coinmarketcap](https://coinmarketcap.com/) prices.